w3c/wcag-act-rules/content/rules/4e8ab6/proposed.md

 ## Assumptions

-- The applicability of this rule is limited to [explicit semantic roles][explicit semantic role] based on an assumption that all native HTML and SVG elements have native attributes that are mapped to all of the [WAI-ARIA required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the [implicit semantic role][] of the element.

-- The ARIA `role` is being used to comply to WCAG.
+- The ARIA `role` is being used to conform to WCAG.

 ## Accessibility Support

-This rule relies on browsers and assistive technologies to support leaving out [WAI-ARIA required states and properties][] when a [WAI-ARIA implicit value for role][] is specified in [WAI-ARIA Specifications](#wai-aria-specifications).
+This rule relies on browsers and assistive technologies to support leaving out [WAI-ARIA required states and properties][] when a [WAI-ARIA implicit value for role][] is specified in [WAI-ARIA Specifications][].

 **Note:** The required states and properties with implicit values can be found in the Core Accessibility API Mappings 1.1 [Overview of default values for missing required attributes](https://www.w3.org/TR/core-aam-1.1/#authorErrorDefaultValuesTable).

 ## Background

-Omitting required ARIA properties is often the result of a developer error.
-When required properties are missing some browsers and assistive technologies will guess the property, or leave the element inaccessible.
+Omitting [WAI-ARIA required states and properties][] is often the result of a developer error.
+When required properties are missing and a default value is not specified by [WAI-ARIA Specifications][], the behavior is not defined.
+For [WAI-ARIA 1.2][], the only [explicit semantic roles][explicit semantic role] with a required property with a default value are the `option` and `tabs roles` for the `aria-selected` property.

-This rule is testing author built components, not user-agent built ones.
-Elements that keep their [implicit semantic role][] are mapped into conforming accessible objects, with all required properties, by user agents and are therefore not tested by this rule.
-Most of these mappings are defined in the [HTML Accessibility API Mappings, Attribute State and Property Mappings](https://www.w3.org/TR/html-aam-1.0/#html-attribute-state-and-property-mappings).
+This rule is testing author built components that specify [explicit semantic roles][explicit semantic role] and not components that keep their [implicit semantic role][].
+For components that keep their [implicit semantic role][], all native HTML and SVG elements have native attributes that are mapped to all of the [WAI-ARIA required states and properties](https://www.w3.org/TR/wai-aria/#requiredState).
+Most of these mappings are defined in the [HTML Accessibility API Mappings, Attribute State and Property Mappings][html aam].

 ### Bibliography